Scottish-Tech-Army/soundscape-backend/docs/operations.md

 ## Logging

-Logs can be found by going to the Log Analytics Workspace in the portal, and entering various selection strings.
+Logs can be found as follows.

+- In the [Azure portal](https://portal.azure.com), find the resource group.

+- Select the Log Analytics Workspace, and click on it.

+- On the left hand panel click on `Logs`

+- Enter your search string; see below.

 ### Ingestion VMs